kundan100/SketchModularJS/README.md

 # Broken functionalities
 * ALL working fine

-# Hot to test if everything is working fine, after some change
+# How to test if everything is working fine, after some change
 * grunt ---> runs all the grunt tasks; see if nothing is broken on console
 * npm test ---> see if nothing is broken on the console
 * src/index.html in browser (FF) ---> see if there is no error in console and page renders